calaldees/blog/optimisations.md

         * I have a folding bike.
 The handlebars are a T shape.
 I can hang a normal rucksack on the front handlebars.
             * My back is clear (for hi-vis vests) (extra cooling, no sweaty back)
             * I don't have to fiddle with clipping things down with bungees or crap
-            * I can carry huge weights (weight is over the front weel and stable)
+            * I can carry huge weights (weight is over the front wheel and stable)
                 * The bike can double as a push trolly when critically loaded.
 I have regularly transported weekly shopping for 4 people consistently
+        * Folding bike + train combo means I can use train time to be productive
 * Home/Space/Domestic
     * Robot vacuum cleaner
         * It cleans regularly when I'm out.
 Consistently useable environment